 When parsing, the length of the element’s content is obtained by parsing the simple type specified by dfdl:prefixLengthType to obtain an integer value.
 Note that all required properties must be present on the specified simple type or defaulted because there is no element declaration to supply any missing required properties.

-If the dfdl:prefixIncludesPrefixLength property is 'yes' then the length of the element's content is the value of the prefix length minus the length of the representation of the prefix length.
+If the dfdl:prefixIncludesPrefixLength property is 'yes' then the length of the element's content is the value of the prefix length minus the length of the content of the prefix length.

 If the prefix type is lengthKind 'implicit' or 'explicit' then the lengthUnits properties of both the prefix type and the element must be the same.

-If the prefixType is lengthKind 'pattern' then the lengthUnits of the element must be 'characters'.
+The DFDL properties that specify the format of the prefix come from annotations directly on the prefixLengthType’s type definition, and from the default format annotation for the schema document containing the definition of that type. .
+If the using element resides in a separate schema, the simple type does not pick up values from the element's schema’s default dfdl:format annotation.

-When unparsing, the length of the element’s content must be determined first.
-The length of a simple element in the data stream is the representation length of the value, padded to dfdl:textOutputMinLength or xs:minLength if dfdl:textPadKind is 'padChar'.
-The length of a complex element is the combined length of its children including their initiators, separators and terminators.

-Then the value of the prefix length must be calculated using dfdl:prefixIncludesPrefixLength.
+When unparsing, the length of the element’s content region must be determined first as described below.
+Then the value of the prefix length must be adjusted using dfdl:prefixIncludesPrefixLength.

 Then the prefix length can be written to the data stream using the properties on the dfdl:prefixLengthType, and finally the element's content can be written to the data stream.

-.
 Consider this example:

 <xs:element name="myString" type="xs:string"